andressalumets1/heritage-housing-mvp/README.md

 * Conclusion:
  The analysis supports Hypothesis 2.
 Larger sizes in functional spaces like living area, garage, basement, and first floor correlate positively with higher sale prices in Ames, Iowa.

-## The rationale to map the business requirements to the Data Visualisations and ML tasks

-* List your business requirements and a rationale to map them to the Data Visualisations and ML tasks.

 ## ML Business Case

 **Objective:**